-Furthermore, in accordance with the law, all companies are required to provide compulsory minimum health cover for all employees as of 1 January 2016, funded at least 50 % by the employer.
+Furthermore, in accordance with the law, all companies are required to provide compulsory minimum health cover for all employees funded at least 50 % by the employer.
 If employers fail to fulfil their obligations under the law or collective agreements applicable, they will be liable for the uninsured risks.